deanwampler/spark-scala-tutorial/tutorial/README.md

 The result of `countByValue` is a Scala `Map`, not an [RDD](http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.rdd.RDD), so we format the key-value pairs into a sequence of strings in comma-separated value (CSV) format.
 The we convert this sequence back to an [RDD](http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.rdd.RDD) with `makeRDD`.
 Finally, we save to the file system as text.

+> **WARNING**: Methods like `countByValue` that return a Scala collection will copy the entire object back to the driver program.
+This could crash your application with an [OutOfMemory](http://docs.oracle.com/javase/8/docs/api/java/lang/OutOfMemoryError.html) exception if the collection is too big!

 ## Running as a Hadoop Job

 In a previous section, we described how to run `WordCount3` either locally or in Hadoop.
 Let's discuss the Hadoop details now.